devc88/Neural-Nets-Deep-Learning-Project-/README.md

 Objective:
 Given historical data on loans given out with information on whether or not the borrower defaulted (charge-off), build a model that can predict wether or not a borrower will pay back their loan.

-Following Conclusion can be drawn from this Project:
+Following Conclusion can be drawn from this Project:<b>
 If in future, when we get a new potential customer we can assess or predict whether or not they are likely to pay back the loan based on their historical Data.

 Note: